jefdaj/labwiki/notebook/2017-03-08_git-annex/readme.md

 Gitit works with the git, darcs, or mercurial version control systems.
 Most people use git though, and if you do you can take advantage of a another great
-tool: git-annex.
+tool: [git-annex][1].
 It lets you version control files that are too large to check into git.
 Perfect for reproducable science!
 I keep genomes and sequencing data in my wiki.
 Also a lot of photos, and even a few microscope videos.